Avon Gorge

+Looking north from the Clifton Suspension Bridge in 2026, with Leigh Woods on the left and the Portway on the right.

 The Avon Gorge is a 1.5 mi long gorge on the River Avon in Bristol, England.
 The gorge runs south to north through a limestone ridge 1.5 mi west of Bristol city centre, and about 3 mile from the mouth of the river at Avonmouth.
 The gorge forms the boundary between North Somerset and Bristol, with the boundary running along the south bank.
 As Bristol was an important port, the gorge formed a defensive gateway to the city.

 On the east of the gorge is the Bristol suburb of Clifton, and The Downs, a large public park.
 To the west of the gorge is Leigh Woods, the name of both a village and the National Trust forest it is situated in.
 There are three Iron Age hill forts overlooking the gorge, as well as Clifton Observatory.
 The Clifton Suspension Bridge, an icon of Bristol, crosses the gorge.